lzzsG/lzzs.fun/public/md/bare-metal/3-Writing-boot-code.en.md

   - **`memory.x` file**: Often used for simplified memory layout definitions.
 In Rust projects, this file specifies the memory layout, such as heap, stack, code, and data segments.
   - **`linker.ld` file**: Provides more complex and detailed linking configurations than `memory.x`, offering more power and flexibility.
 It can control the specific location and size of various memory segments and special linking requirements.

-- **Kernel Entry**: After completing all necessary initialization, the boot code needs to jump to the kernel's main entry point, usually a `main` function written in Rust.
+- **Kernel Entry**: After the boot code completes all necessary hardware-related initializations, it jumps to the entry point of the main program (e.g., a kernel written in Rust).
+This usually involves setting the program counter (PC) to a new address, which is where the kernel code begins.

 ### Optional or Higher-Level Design Steps